 For men who need radiation after breast-conserving surgery, newer techniques may be as effective while offering a more convenient way to receive it (as opposed to the standard daily radiation treatments that take several weeks to complete).

 Hypofractionated radiation: Doctors are comparing giving larger daily doses of radiation over fewer days to the standard radiation schedule.
 Studies in women have shown that, giving radiation over 3 weeks seems to be about as effective as the standard 5-week course.
 Other studies have looked at giving even larger daily doses over an even shorter time, such as a week.
 But again, these studies have included few men, if any, so it isn’t clear how helpful these schedules will be in treating men with breast cancer.

 Because advanced breast cancers are often hard to treat, researchers are looking for newer drugs.

-A drug has been developed that targets cancers caused by BRCA mutations.
-It is in a class of drugs called PARP inhibitors and is called olaparib.
-It was successful in treating breast, ovarian, and prostate cancers that had spread and were resistant to other treatments.
-Further studies are under way to see if this drug can help patients without BRCA mutations.
+Drugs called PARP inhibitors can target cancers caused by BRCA mutations.
+One of these drugs, olaparib, has been helpful in treating breast, ovarian, and prostate cancers that had spread and were resistant to other treatments in studies.
+Further studies are under way to see if these kinds of drugs can help patients without BRCA mutations.